I'm backpacking soon through Nepal, Laos, Cambodia, Burma, Thailand and through Indonesia in July. Any suggestion on the best route to take?

 Some of the hotels in Chiang Mai are quite cheap, you can get a nice place for about $20 US per night like the Baan Thai Resort - which has aircon and wifi etc. Or you can go cheaper and not do with these luxuries (I go with aircon).
 Again, I always use Agoda for booking last minute, it means I can still get a little bit of luxury and not spend a fortune.

 There are a few boat companies that do the Mekong boat, from memory the best one was simply called Mekong Cruise.
 I cant remember how much it cost or for how many days, but you might want to google and see if there is one that you can join a few others on.
 It might be a bit lonely by yourself.

 Like you, I'm not a laze-by-the-beach person, but I love the water.
 Sunscreen is now my new daily mantra after returning from Indonesia and having a huge chunk of my back cut out (ouch) due to not applying waterproof sunscreen.......

 On Flores, we went trekking in the mountains, walked to a waterfall and swam for hours, and we also hired a boat and motored around a million beautiful islands.
-And we drank beer (Bintang). about 7 years ago
+And we drank beer (Bintang). over 7 years ago

 hey there folks! i am also planning a asia backpacking trip and am looking for info. i am currently on reunion island and will be starting out by going to sri lanka, then traveling to india, train/bus to nepal, however at this point i am stuck on how to get to either laos or northern thailand. i am doing this on a pretty tight budget and so was hoping to avoid expensive flights if possible. does anyone know of a cheap overland way to get from nepal to laos/thailand? thanks for any and all advice! over 6 years agoAnswered by Amber via WorldNomads.com